We all have that one thing we’d change about the society we live in.

 So it’s never as simple as we’d like to enact change for the things that mean the most to us.

-Here at Schmidt and Clark, we understand your frustration.
+Here at Schmidt & Clark, LLP we understand your frustration.

 No one likes to see something they’re passionate about, be blocked by red tape and bureaucratic barriers.
 It can really demotivate us to fight for what we know is right,